MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/xaml-theme-resources.md

 ### Windows system high-contrast colors

 In addition to the set of resources provided by the XAML framework, there's a set of color values derived from the Windows system palette.
-These colors are not specific to the Windows Runtime or Universal Windows Platform (UWP) apps.
+These colors are not specific to the Windows Runtime or Windows app apps.
 However, many of the XAML [Brush](/uwp/api/Windows.UI.Xaml.Media.Brush) resources consume these colors when the system is operating (and the app is running) using the "HighContrast" theme.
 The XAML framework provides these system-wide colors as keyed resources.
 The keys follow the naming format: `SystemColor[name]Color`.

 This table lists the system-wide colors that XAML provides as resource objects derived from the Windows system palette.
 The "Ease of Access name" column shows how color is labeled in the Windows settings UI.
 The "Simple HighContrast name" column is a one word description of how the color is applied across the XAML common controls.
 It's used as part of the brush naming convention that we explain later.
 The "Initial default" column shows the values you'd get if the system is not running in high contrast at all.